Ghazalsgit/drinks-app/README.md

 Welcome to Eliq Drink App, a customizable white label app for exploring alcoholic drinks!

+**Note:** This application is designed to be viewed on mobile devices.
+It is optimized for smaller screens and provides a user-friendly experience on smartphones and tablets.

 ## Overview

 Eliq Drink App allows you to customize the appearance and functionality of your drink exploration app using a simple config.json file.
 By editing this file, you can change the app name, colors, fonts, API endpoints, and more.